napari/napari.github.io/dev/_sources/naps/0-nap-process.md

 ### When is a NAP warranted?

-Most contributions to napari should go through the standard [contributing process](napari-contributing), that is, opening a pull request to the main repository.
+Most contributions to napari should go through the standard [contributing process](contributing-code), that is, opening a pull request to the main repository.
 They will typically be uncontroversial improvements, and require little design discussion.
 The git commit and the pull request itself serve as an adequate record of the contribution's history.